YanrongWu/PHBS_BlockChain_2018/README.md

 The Johansen cointegration test has shown that bitcoin prices in the United States, South Korea, and Japan have a balanced relationship that maintains good stability over a long period of time.
 So it can be known that there is an inherent equilibrium mechanism in the market.
 When the market price in a certain period deviates from the long-term equilibrium point, the market equilibrium mechanism will continue to be in equilibrium through subsequent adjustments.
 Therefore, the error correction model can be constructed according to the above formula.
 In the short-term, the price of bitcoin in US has a significant impact on Korea and Japan bitcoin prices after a period of lag.
 There is a two-way causal relationship between Korean bitcoin prices and Japanese bitcoin prices.
 US Bitcoin market is the price leader.
+Compared with the results of data analysis before 2018, the United States was not the dominant player in the Bitcoin market before 2018.
+On the contrary, the trading volume of Bitcoin in Japan and South Korea accounted for more than half of the global transaction volume.
+At that time, the Asian market was the Bitcoin price leader.
+In the short-term, South Korea and Japan Bitcoin prices have a significant impact on US Bitcoin prices after a period of lag, whereas US Bitcoin prices have no significant impact on Korea or Japan bitcoin prices.
+This is different from the results from the data from 2013/05/01 to 2019/03/31.
+We believe that it was due to the strong supervision of Bitcoin in South Korea at the end of 2017, and also because of the frequent outbreaks of Bitcoin exchanges in Japan, such as the bankruptcy of Mt.
+Gox, It also has a strongly negative impact on the Japan Bitcoin market transactions.

 ### Conclusion
-Based on the above empirical test and analysis of results, we can get the following conclusions: (1) The US, South Korea, and Japan bitcoin price time series do not have good stability, these time series have good stability in the first-order difference.
+Based on the above empirical test and analysis of results, we can get the following conclusions:

+(1) The US, South Korea, and Japan bitcoin price time series do not have good stability, these time series have good stability in the first-order difference.
 The equilibrium relationship between these time series has long-term, and different variables will influence and interact with each other under the adjustment of long-term equilibrium relationship.

 (2) In the short term, the price fluctuations of bitcoin in US have a strong impact on South Korea and Japan bitcoin prices and play a guiding role in the bitcoin market; while Korean bitcoin price fluctuations have less impact on the US bitcoin markets.

+(3)Using the data from 2013/05/01 to 2019/03/31, we can know during this period, US market isn't the price leader but Japan and Korea have a significant impact on US Bitcoin price after a period of lag.
+The reason for this difference may be due to the regulatory behavior of Bitcoin in the Asian market.

 ### References